thelfer/tfel/docs/web/sovs.md

 ## Name of the behaviour

-The `@Behaviour` keywords is used to give the name of the behaviour.
+The `@Behaviour` keyword is used to give the name of the behaviour.

 ~~~~{.cxx}
 @Behaviour sovs;